Partitioned K-nearest neighbor local depth for scalable comparison-based learning: Introduction

 \subsubsection{Genomics -- matching algorithms:}

 Each object in $S$ is a genomic sequence for a specific organism.
 These organisms may come from various species, whose genomic sequences have different lengths.
 Similarity between two sequences may be measured, as in \cite{doe}, by the maximum cardinality set of non-conflicting conserved adjacencies.
+Clustering such sequences may be a useful tool in setting species boundaries.